Towards Automatic Model Comparison: An Adaptive Sequential Monte Carlo Approach: Methodology

 The \ess of the current sample weights tells us about the accumulated mismatch between proposal and target distributions (on an extended space including the full trajectory of the sample paths) since the last resampling time.
 Fixing either the relative or absolute reduction in \ess between successive distributions does \emph{not} lead to a common discrepancy between successive distributions unless resampling is conducted after every iteration as will be demonstrated below.

 When specifying a sequence of distributions it is natural to aim for a similar discrepancy between each pair of successive distributions.
-In the context of effective sample size, the natural question to ask is consequently, how large can we make $\alpha_t - \alpha_{t-1}$ whilst ensuring that $\pi_{t}$ remains sufficiently similar to $\pi_{t-1}$.
+The natural question to ask is consequently, how large can we make $\alpha_t - \alpha_{t-1}$ whilst ensuring that $\pi_{t}$ remains sufficiently similar to $\pi_{t-1}$.
 One way to measure the discrepancy would be to consider how good an importance sampling proposal $\pi_{t-1}$ would be for the estimation of expectations under $\pi_t$ and a natural way to measure this is via the sample approximation of a Taylor expansion of the relative variance of such an estimator exactly as in the \ess.